Primary Image

 Objective

 The purpose of this study is to evaluate changes in physical activity using a customized, interactive exercise app and e-coaching compared to a more traditional exercise app.
 This study primarily occurs remotely, however, there are three visits to Shirley Ryan AbilityLab.
 Participants will complete an initial in-person visit that may last up to 5 hours.
 Then they will be provided customized exercises to complete over the next 6 months using either the interactive or more traditional smartphone app (randomly assigned).
 Only two more in-person visits at 3 and 6 months.
-Up to weekly video conference coaching sessions may be added in the last 3 months.
+Up to monthly telephone conference coaching sessions may be added in the last 3 months.
 Participation is expected to last 6 months.
 Participants will receive compensation.

-This study is funded by the national Institutes of Disability, Independent Living and Rehabilitation Research, and is a project of the Midwest Regional Spinal Cord Injury Care System at Shirley Ryan AbilityLab.
+This study is funded by the National Institutes of Disability, Independent Living, and Rehabilitation Research, and is a project of the Midwest Regional Spinal Cord Injury Care System at Shirley Ryan AbilityLab.

 Who Can Participate